LeandroBerlin/react-express/README.md

-# Create-react-app frontend with a Node-Express backend
+# React frontend with a Node-Express backend

+React app and Node backend server packed in a single app.